abacusmodeling/abacus-develop/docs/advanced/install.md

 ```

 ## Build Unit Tests

 To build tests for ABACUS, define `BUILD_TESTING` flag.
 You can also specify path to local installation of [Googletest](https://github.com/google/googletest) by setting `GTEST_DIR` flags.
 If not found in local, the configuration process will try to download it automatically.

 ```bash
 cmake -B build -DBUILD_TESTING=1
 ```

+After building and installing, unit tests can be performed with `ctest`.

+To run a subset of unit test, use `ctest -R <test-match-pattern>` to perform tests with name matched by given pattern.

 ## Build with CUDA support

 ### Extra prerequisites

 - [CUDA-Toolkit](https://developer.nvidia.com/cuda-toolkit)

-To build cuda gpu support for ABACUS, define `USE_CUDA` flag.
-You can also specify path to local installation of cuda toolkit by setting `CUDA_TOOLKIT_ROOT_DIR` flags.
+To build NVIDIA GPU support for ABACUS, define `USE_CUDA` flag.
+You can also specify path to local installation of CUDA Toolkit by setting `CUDA_TOOLKIT_ROOT_DIR` flags.

 ```bash
 cmake -B build -DUSE_CUDA=1
 ```